SophieBGA/washington-public-records-cost/README.md

 3. Estimate the cost of FOIA expansion by estimating how much staff would each county need, and then estimating staff salaries
 4. For jlarc 2017 the average_days_actual is Average Days Actual from sheet '5.
 Avg Time vs Actual Time' idk if this variable is in all the datasets...
 5. Variables to add to dfs:
+6. is percent_req_closed_within_5_days the percent out of ALL requests (total_requests) or just out of closed requests?

+Variables to add:

+As well as those mentioned below, it might make sense to add the following to all of them,

 2017
 reqs_closed_within_5_days
 total_open_reqs